Last Updated on August 17, 2023 by Michelle Ball

 In California, students are supported in their right to equality regardless of gender.
-In fact, the Education Code lists out various rights for students, so they are crystal clear.
+In fact, the California Education Code lists out various protections for students, so they are crystal clear.

 Gender Equity Rights Apply in Schools